vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### Events

 For the MVU system to work, I need some way to create and receive messages while the game is running.
 For this, I use the built in Event system in Stride.
-So inside the `MyGame` C# project, I create a static Events class consisted of a player event and a player event receiver.
+So inside the `MyGame` C# project, I create a static Events class consisted of a Player EventKey and a Player EventReceiver.

 ```csharp
 using Stride.Engine;